JamesSuryaPutra/Basics-of-Kaggle-Part-4-Python/Course Notes/Three Tools for Understanding Strange Objects.md

-# Three Tools for Understanding Strange Objects
+# Three tools for understanding strange objects
 In the cell above, we saw that calling a numpy function gave us an "array".
 We've never seen anything like this before (not in this course anyways).
 But don't panic: we have three familiar builtin functions to help us here.